Built for service firms whose founders are making their first 1–5 remote hires.Inspect the brief

 Avoid the title and compensation trap

-Do not label a low-context task role “executive” to make it sound senior, or expect high-context judgment from a role designed, compensated, and managed as basic support.
+Do not label a basic task role “executive” to make it sound senior, or expect trusted executive judgment from a role designed, compensated, and managed as basic support.
 If the scope mixes both, identify which responsibilities are essential now and which could be added only after trust and context are established.

 SOURCE STANDARD